 Uechi-ryu as we teach it has eight empty-handed kata

-1. Sanchin - The name of the kata is translated as three conflicts.
-It is often said that the three conflics are body, mind, and spirit.
+1. Sanchin - translated "three conflicts" sanchin develops the coordinated use of the body, mind, and spirit.
 This is the first of the three original forms from Pangainoon kung fu, brought back from China by Kanbun Uechi.
 Many systems of karate and kung fu have a form named sanchin or samchien.
-Each focuses on the development of the practitioner's mind; the basic stance, including the ability to root to the ground for stability and power development; proper breathing technique (kokyuho), spiritual concentration including the mental management of forces and focus; and development of the physical body's strength and connection.
+Each focuses on the development of the practitioner's mind; the basic stance, including the ability to root to the ground for stability and power

-3. Kanshu - The karate name is again a combination of the names Kanbun and Shushiwa.
+3. Kanshu - The kata name is again a combination of the names Kanbun and Shushiwa.
 This is the second additional kata, chiefly designed by Seiki Itokazu, a senior student of Kanei Uechi.
 The kata is also referred to as Daini Seisan, meaning "little Seisan."
 Seisan is the fifth kata in the system.

 4. Seichin - The kata name is a combination of two kata names, Sanchin and Seisan.
-This is the third additional kata, chiefly designed by Saburo Uehara, a senior student of Kanei Uechi.
+This third additional kata was chiefly designed by Saburo Uehara, a senior student of Kanei Uechi.

 5. Seisan - The name of the kata means 13, implying 13 positions of attack and defense.
 This is the second of the three original forms from Pangainoon kung fu, brought back from China by Kanbun Uechi.
 Many karate and kung fu systems have a seisan or similarly named kata.
 This form is often referred to as the "bar fight" kata because it presents techniques to stop and overwhelm commonly used attacks.